blosavio/fn-in/README.md

       </p>
       <p>
         Their interface is based on the concept of a <a href="#path">path</a>.
 A path unambiguously addresses an element of a heterogeneous, &nbsp;arbitrarily-nested data structure.
-Elements in vectors, lists, and other &nbsp;sequences are addressed by zero-indexed integers.
+Elements in vectors, lists, and other &nbsp;sequentials are addressed by zero-indexed integers.
 Hashmap elements are &nbsp;addressed by their keys, and set elements are addressed by the elements &nbsp;themselves.
       </p>
       <p>
         Here&apos;s how paths work.
 Vectors are addressed by zero-indexed integers.